Rahma108/Simple-Notes-Management-System_TypeScript-OOP/README.md

 📘 Simple Notes Management System
 📌 Overview

-This system is a simple Notes Management System implemented using Object-Oriented Programming (OOP) concepts such as:
+This system is a Simple Notes Management System implemented using Object-Oriented Programming (OOP) concepts such as:

 Encapsulation
 Inheritance